-Many companies have moved from clear, descriptive slogans to much more esoteric ones that incite a feeling, take Fedex for example.
+In recent years, many companies have moved from clear, descriptive slogans to much more esoteric ones that incite a feeling.
+Take Fedex for example.

-The newest FedEx slogan still communicates the sense of prompt delivery that its original slogan did without being overly wordy.
+The newest FedEx slogan, “the world on time”, still communicates the sense of prompt delivery that its original slogan did without being overly wordy.
 Ideally, your logo slogan highlights a key benefit, while still leaving something to the imagination.

 Nike and McDonald’s have two of the most memorable logo slogans out there.

 It’s no coincidence that they’re three words in length.
 The fact is, these catchy slogans are short and therefore, easy to remember.
 They don’t necessarily tell you anything about what the company does, but they evoke strong feelings.
 In McDonald’s case, it’s a sense of ease and joy.
 In Nike’s case, it’s a sense of determination and action.